CytheY/merge-interval/README.md

 Questions:
 - What is the runtime of the program?

-  Since two nested for loops are used to interate over every element and compare it to every other element the runtime of the program can be estimated by O(N^2).
+  Since two nested for loops are used to interate over every interval and compare it to every other interval the runtime of the program can be estimated by O(N^2).

 - How can the robustness be ensured especially with regards to very large input sets?